ap190/WhatDoYouMeme/README.txt

 Because the price is based on a bonding curve, it will rise as players buy into it and fall as they sell it, giving the most popular card the highest price.

-In the game, I envisioned that each round would go something like this:
+In the game, each round looks like this:
 - Each round of the game lasts 24 hours
 - A Meme (Photo) Card is chosen at random each round (sadly this is centralized at this point in time, might eventually look into ways to design this so it can